freedomofpress/kernel-builder/README.md

 make securedrop-workstation # to build Workstation kernels
 # grab a coffee or tea, builds take ~1h with 4 cores.
 sha256sum build/*
-# then copy the terminal history from your emulator and store build log,
-# e.g. via Edit->Select All in gnome-terminal
 ```

+The build output will automatically be captured in a log file.

 ## Release

-Development/staging packages are placed on apt-test.freedom.press for installation in Debian-based TemplateVMs, and production packages are placed on apt.freedom.press.
+Packages are first placed on apt-test.freedom.press for [QA testing and validation](https://developers.securedrop.org/en/latest/kernel.html), and then promoted to apt.freedom.press.

-⚠️ Before you add a package to one of our apt repos, you *must* upload the kernel source tarball to our S3 bucket following the instructions below.
+⚠️ Before you add a package to one of our apt repos, you *must* upload the kernel source tarball internally following the instructions below.

 1. Add a detached signature to the kernel source tarball using a staff (`*@freedom.press`) GPG key.
-2. If you do not have an AWS account and you are a maintainer, ask someone from the infrastructure team to set one up for you.
-They will provide you with instructions on where and how your credentials should be stored in Qubes.
-3. Now hop over to our private wiki page on how to use a script to upload the kernel source tarball to our S3 bucket and verify that your upload was successful.
-There, you'll also learn how to later respond to a source request email sent to `source-offer@freedom.press`.
+2. Now hop over to our private wiki page on how to use a script to upload the kernel source tarball internally and verify that your upload was successful.
-4. Now you can submit a `securedrop-workstation-grsec` changelog PR in `securedrop-debian-packaging` and a .deb LFS PR to https://github.com/freedomofpress/securedrop-dev-packages-lfs, which another maintainer reviews and merges, thereby deploying the new packages to https://apt-test.freedom.press.
+3. You can now propose your packages for inclusion in the `apt-test` repository.
-5. After QA, the same kernel packages on `apt-test` can be promoted to prod by submitting a .deb LFS PR to https://github.com/freedomofpress/securedrop-debian-packages-lfs.
+4. After QA, the same kernel packages on `apt-test` can be promoted to prod.

+## Architecture

+This builds on the `make deb-pkg` command in Linux.
+The upstream command dynamically
+generates a `debian/` directory and then executes it.
+Instead, we prepare and commit
+the `debian/` directory so we can customize the packages and add in our metadata.
+Our `debian/rules` is roughly the same as what would be generated, except it has some compat
+to handle different versions.
+Future updates of major kernel versions may require adjusting
+`debian/rules` if upstream has also made changes.

 ## Reproducible builds
 In the spirit of [reproducible builds], this repo attempts to make fully reproducible
 kernel images.
-There are some catches, however: a custom kernel patch is included
-to munge the changelog timestamp, and certain kernel config options (notably
+There are some catches, however: certain kernel config options (notably
 `CONFIG_GCC_PLUGIN_RANDSTRUCT` or `CONFIG_GRKERNSEC_RANDSTRUCT`) will prevent reproducibility.
 For more info, see the [kernel docs on reproducibility].